NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 {% include 'guide-contents.njk' %}

-Only administrators and lead administrators can access this section to add and manage vaccine products.
+Only administrators and lead administrators can access this section, where they can add and manage vaccine products.

 You need to add vaccines before you can start recording vaccinations.